-The modules that implement the DFRF algorithm on each node and their interactions are depicted in Fig. 1.
+The modules and their interactions that implement the DFRF algorithm on each node are depicted in Figure 1.
 Each node has a single routing engine module that can serve several application modules.
 Application modules register data packet types and corresponding flooding policies with the engine.
 The same policy can be registered for several data packet types.
 The modules interact with each other through method invocations, which are depicted as arrows originating from the caller.
 These methods will be covered in detail in the following sections.

-Fig. 1.
+Figure 1.
 The architecture of the directed flood-routing framework